The Backlash Against the Kurdish Referendum Continues

 “Everything is imported,” said Amer Abdullah, 40, who sells foodstuffs brought from Turkey at the wholesale market.
 “If the borders are closed, in one month everything would be finished.”

 These are the conditions that make a viable independent Kurdistan practically impossible so long as its neighbors are determined to oppose it.
-The economic ties that supporters of the referendum assumed would protect Kurdistan from retaliatory measures got it exactly wrong: it is the region’s economic dependence on its neighbors that make its political independence against their wishes hard to imagine.
-Today Alex Dziadosz makes the economic case against a Kurdish state:
+The economic ties that supporters of the referendum assumed would protect Kurdistan from retaliatory measures had the opposite effect: it is the region’s economic dependence on its neighbors that makes its political independence against their wishes hard to imagine.
+This week Alex Dziadosz made the economic case against a Kurdish state:

 Because the KRG’s roughly 600,000 barrels per day of oil exports are piped almost exclusively through Turkey to the port of Ceyhan, Ankara has enormous leverage not only over the region’s economy, but over the resource-distribution systems underlying social stability, such as the government’s ability to pay salaries.
 “Oil is the main source of revenue in the region and all of that falls into the government’s coffers.
 So that’s it—the KRG’s economy depends on one pipeline that sells oil to international markets and the pipeline goes through Turkey.
 You shut down that pipeline, you choke the Kurdish economy,” Bilal Wahab, an analyst at the Washington Institute for Near East Policy, told me.